python-poetry/poetry/docs/docs/contributing.md

 #### Pull requests

 * Fill in [the required template](https://github.com/sdispater/poetry/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
-* Be sure that you pull request contains tests that cover the changed or added code.
+* Be sure that your pull request contains tests that cover the changed or added code.
-* If you changes warrant a documentation change, the pull request must also update the documentation.
+* If your changes warrant a documentation change, the pull request must also update the documentation.